About Alexandra and Inspiration at Work

 Alexandra recently received a certificate in strategic foresight from the University of Houston.
 She consults, writes, and conducts proprietary research on leadership, management, human resources, technology adoption, entrepreneurship, innovation, learning and skills gaps, gender and generational differences, DEI issues, and other career and workplace trends on behalf of numerous Fortune 500 companies including Adecco, American Express, Deloitte, and Intuit.
 She has also spoken about these topics at hundreds of organizations on five continents including Abbott, ADP, Bank of America, Cardinal Health, Campbell Soup, Exelon, the Federal Reserve Bank, the Human Capital Institute, McDonalds, Microsoft, PepsiCo, the Society of Human Resource Management, and Whirlpool.

-Alexandra has worked extensively with the U.S. government, serving as a member of Business Roundtable’s Springboard Project, which advised the Obama administration and U.S. Department of Labor on current employment issues.
+Alexandra has worked extensively with the U.S. government, serving as a member of Business Roundtable’s Springboard Project, which advised the U.S. Department of Labor on current employment issues.
 She collaborated with the U.S. Department of Defense to reboot its Transition Assistance Program for military veterans, and most recently, received a federal small business grant from the National Institute of Mental Health.
 In partnership with the NU Feinberg School of Medicine, Alexandra is developing a clinically significant intervention to alleviate the unemployment effects of the COVID-19 global pandemic.

 A member of the Northwestern University Council of 100, Alexandra received the prestigious Emerging Leader Award from her alma mater.
-The award honors a Northwestern graduate under 35 who had made a significant impact in her field and in society.
+The award honors a Northwestern graduate who has made a significant impact in her field and in society.
 She was also named to the Thinkers50's Radar.
 This global organization identifies the individuals developing the most compelling business and management ideas of our age.
 She resides in Chicago, IL.